lukso-network/docs/docs/standards/tokens/introduction.md

 ![Tokens & NFT Standards LSP4, LSP7 and LSP8](/img/standards/LUKSO-Tokens-NFT-Standards.jpeg)

+## Random Notes taken from other places

+Their functions are simpler, more straight forward and unified.

 ## References

 - [NFT NYC - Building Blocks for the New Creative Economy (Fabian Vogelsteller, Youtube)](https://www.youtube.com/watch?v=skA4Y-vvt5s)